Jayanth00700/Jayanth00700/README.md

 ###

-<p data-importer="text" align="left">My name is Jayanth and I'm a Computer Science Student, from India.🤩 </p>
+<p data-importer="text" align="left">My name is Jayanth and I'm a Computer Science Student from India.🤩 </p>

 ###